 Ah, the dog days of summer are just around the corner.
 The kids will probably be clamoring for some cool, wet relief beyond the sprinkler lazily waving back and forth in the front yard.

-If you’re in our neck of the woods, there’s a pretty good chance they’re begging you to drive them to one of our nearby water parks, like SplashDown Beach in Fishkill.
+If you’re in our neck of the woods, there’s a pretty good chance they’re begging you to drive them to one of our nearby public pools or water parks, like SplashDown Beach in Fishkill.
 (Did you know the pros at Neave Pools actually helped design and install the Bob the Builder Splash Works attraction at SplashDown?
 Slides.
 Geysers.
 Dumping Buckets.
 Yeah…we did that.)

 But done right, a family day at the water park can get expensive.
 Hundreds of dollars expensive really, really quickly.
 Take it from the parents on staff at Neave!